-- In Liberia, an estimated two out of three women were raped during the civil war from 1989 until 2003
+- In Liberia, according to UN estimations at least 40.000 women were raped during the civil war from 1989 until 2003

 - Estimates suggest that 50-70 per cent of women have been raped – often this involved gang rape, sexual torture and mutilation.
 1 Geneva Centre for the Democratic Control of Armed Forces: Sexual violence in armed conflict, 2007 Sexualised violence was carried out by all sides in the conflict.

 - An estimated 40 per cent of the 53,000 combatants were child soldiers, including about 2,000 girls.
 Child soldiers were almost always affected by sexual exploitation.

 - Psychosocial or medical care is only available for raped women in a tiny minority of cases.

 - Teenage pregnancy is a particular problem: nearly one in five young women in Liberia has her first child at the age of 15 to 19.